kilpkonn/msc-thesis/main.typ

     Cache data structure for term search
   ],
 ) <rust-alternative-exprs>
-The idea is that if there is only a few terms of given type we keep them all so that we can provide the full term to the user.
+The idea is that if there are only a few terms of given type we keep them all so that we can provide the full term to the user.
 However, if there are too many of them to keep track of we just remember that we can come up with a term for given type, but we won't store the terms themselves.
 The cases of `Many` later become the holes in the generated term.